hosseinmirzapur/openai-go/README.md

-Sure!
-Here's an example of a README.md file for your CLI app developed with Golang:

 # CLI App for OpenAI Services

 This is a command-line interface (CLI) application that utilizes the OpenAI APIs to provide chat completion, image generation, and audio transcription services.
 It allows you to interact with the OpenAI models programmatically through a simple and convenient CLI interface.